BLCM/bl3mods/Apocalyptech/README.md

   really expect this to work - I should give it another go.
 - `no_delay_red_chests.txt` - An attempt to remove the 30-minute in-game
   delay between re-opening red chests.
+- `bloody_harvest_challenges.txt` - An attempt to cheat the Bloody Harvest challenges to have lower target numbers.
+Total fail!

 Constructing Mods With Code
 ===========================